xyproto/zsnes/README.md

 - Low performance due to differences in surface sizes (internal and SDL), make both the same size.
 - OpenGL code is awful, incomprehensible, stupid and awful again.
 We must fix it.
-- Support overscan in games like DQ5.
+- Support overscan in games like *Dragon Quest 5*

 #### Windows port